26th March 2022, 10:00am – 2:30pm

-As this will be our first gathering, we’ll be meeting at the wonderful Margrove Hertiage Centre, and we’ll spend the session learning how to use hand tools properly and safely, and we’ll spend plenty of time in the woods putting our new skills and knowledge into action.
+This month we’ll be heading to Burn Wood to coppice small trees along the beckside; remove fallen trees from the beck itself; create new dead-hedges; and plant native oak and sweet chestnut in the woodland.
+We’ll recap on how to use hand tools safely and efficiently, and we’ll put our new skills and knowledge into action.
 There will also be plenty of opportunity to chat over hot drinks and biscuits to get to know one-another.

 Booking is essential.
 Please bring a packed lunch, drink and clothes suitable for working outdoors.

 This event is funded by the National Lottery Heritage Fund, and is part of the Naturally Native Project.
-To find out more please visit https://www.teeswildlife.org/what-we-do/current-projects/naturally-native/ or contact firstname.lastname@example.org if you have any questions about our Young Rangers club.
+To find out more about Naturally Native please visit https://www.teeswildlife.org/what-we-do/current-projects/naturally-native/ or contact [email protected] if you have any questions about our Young Rangers club.

 Location and Directions